bwheelz36/ParticlePhaseSpace/paper.md

 # Acknowledgements

-Brendan Whelan acknowledges funding support from the NHMRC, and Julia Johnson (Image-X institute) for assistance with figure creation.
+Brendan Whelan acknowledges funding support from the NHMRC, and Julia Johnson (Image-X institute, University of Sydney, Australia) for assistance with figure creation.

 # References